MPNEconsensus 2024

 31st January- 2nd February 2024

-BP4P- by patients for patients: MPNE is responsible for the overall organisation and the drafting of a white paper covering the discussion at the meeting and a final consensus document capturing the position of the MPNE community.
+MPNE is responsible for the overall organisation and the drafting of a white paper covering the discussion at the meeting and a final consensus document capturing the position of the MPNE community.
+The information will provide an independently generated patient input to the iToBoS project and beyond.
+Obviously, we don't live in an empty space- so if you have a position that you think patients should be aware of- please get in touch under bettina.ryll<at>mpneurope.org!

-Co-creation- the event is co-created with partners from the space who want to discuss their work or projects with the cancer patient community.
+The event is co-created with partners from iToBoS, MELCAYA, the Human Colossus foundation and others (to be confirmed) who want to discuss their work or projects with the cancer patient community.
 Confirmed so far are:

 Problem statement